 The Best Colors for Small Bathrooms

 Choose a cool toned color for your walls whenever possible.
 Cool colors, like blue and gray, recede from the eye when viewed, which makes small spaces appear larger.
-Some colors that work well in bathrooms, and can work with a number of existing color schemes include:
+Some colors that work well in bathrooms and can work with a number of existing color schemes include:

-Paint for Tiles
+Paint Your Bathroom Wall Tiles

 - Medium gray